gmadridsports/app-natacion/README.md

 ---
 **‼️ Heads up!**
-The artifacts will contain test credentials for the backend.
+The artifacts will contain test credentials for the user used to call the function which generates new users.
 This means that you should not share them publicly nor committing them in this repo.
 ---

 #### Tests on CI